aponysus/recourse/README.md

 ## What you get today

 - A retry executor with bounded attempts, backoff/jitter, and per-attempt/overall timeouts
-- Per-attempt budgets/backpressure to prevent retry storms (opt-in via `retry.ExecutorOptions.Budgets`; fail-open by default)
+- Per-attempt budgets/backpressure to prevent retry storms (opt-in via `retry.ExecutorOptions.Budgets`; fail-closed by default)
 - A low-cardinality key model (`"svc.Method"`) that policies are attached to
 - Outcome classifiers for protocol/domain-aware retry decisions
 - Structured, per-attempt observability via `observe.Timeline`